Serena Dandini: Career

 Beginning in 2001 she was artistic director of the Teatro Ambra Jovinelli in Rome.
 She was on the jury of the Sanremo Music Festival 2013.

-Since the 2004, she has been hosting her first talk show on Raitre, Parla con me, conceived with the journalist Andrea Salerno and together with a group of authors.
+From 2004 to 2011 she hosted her first talk show on Rai 3, Parla con me (Talk to me), conceived with the journalist Andrea Salerno, and including regular segments by among others presenter and journalist Diego Bianchi.

 She was the host of The States General, a satire television show, which returned in 2019.

-She is the author of "Vieni avanti, cretina", and Sisters Don't Sleep, about gender-based violence.
+She is the author of Vieni avanti, cretina (Come on, you idiot!), and Sisters Don't Sleep, about gender-based violence.